 - Pour in half of the milk, and use the potato masher to incorporate the milk into the potatoes.
 (You want the potatoes mostly smooth with some small lumps.)

-- Pour in the rest of the milk and use a wooden spoon to incorporate the milk into the potatoes until smooth.
+- Pour in the rest of the milk and use a wooden spoon to incorporate the milk into the potatoes until smooth. (see note)

 - Season with salt and pepper and mix to combine.
 Cover to keep warm or serve immediately.